 Weeds

-What Is an Exhaled Nitric Oxide Test?
+What is an Exhaled Nitric Oxide Test?

 If you have swelling or inflammation in your airways your nitric oxide gas production levels may increase.
 This test is called a FeNO measurement.
 This test is a means of figuring out the effectiveness of inhaled steroid treatment as well as the degree of lung inflammation.

-How Does It Work?
+How Does an Exhaled Nitric Oxide Test Work?

 Fractional concentration of exhaled nitric oxide (FeNO) is measured during an exhaled nitric oxide test.
 It’s measured as parts per billion or PPB.
 Your allergist will test with a specialized portable device that can read your exhaled air.
 You will stand and use a mouthpiece with a tube that connects to a handheld measuring device.
 Your nurse will coach you to help you give a long steady breath.
 You should not breathe too quickly or too hard either, as it could lead to incorrect readings.